 Rosacea is a common skin disorder that affects around 16 million people in the United States alone.
 If you’re among them, you know the embarrassment the redness and inflammation of this condition can cause.
-The skin experts at Mohs Surgery & Dermatology Center in Elgin, Huntley, and Crystal Lake, Illinois offer effective treatment for rosacea as well as education for long-term disease management.
+The skin experts at Mohs Surgery & Dermatology Center in Elgin, Huntley, Crystal Lake, and Fox Lake, Illinois offer effective treatment for rosacea as well as education for long-term disease management.
 For a consultation and an individualized treatment plan, call or a book an appointment online today.

 Rosacea is a common inflammatory condition of the skin that usually affects light-skinned adults ages 30-50.
 Typically, rosacea appears on the face, neck, and chest, and worsens over time.
 It’s characterized by: